 Key Performance Indicators Baseline Action Items Goal #1.
-Build a stronger and more united Canadian beef sustainability community Number of CRSB Members & Observers Diversity of CRSB membership As of June 30th, 2016 the CRSB had 53 members and 40 observers: Retail & Food Service (10), Producer/ Processor Organizations (17), Processors (2), NGO (13), Food & Agriculture Business (11), Government Observers (12), Producer Observers (17), Academic Observers (9), Youth Observers (2) Build a trusted go-to forum on sustainable beef in Canada through diversity in membership, leading scientific information and robust frameworks to measure and advance sustainability Enable the further engagement of the scientific community in the CRSB's work and membership Through communications activities, engage, inform and enable information sharing that assists the Canada beef industry in advancing sustainability practices Goal #2.
-Reduce the Greenhouse Gas Footprint of Car nadian Beef per unit of product produced (CO 2 eq./kg) Carbon footprint intensity of Canadian beef (CO 2 eq./kg live weight and consumed) 11.4 kg of CO 2 eq./kg live weight and consumed) Optimize diets Improve manure management Increase carbon sequestration Improve feed and forage production Support the identification and selection of cattle genetics that reduce the GHG footprint of beef production Increase stakeholder knowledge Area of native/tame grassland utilized by the beef industry Estimated soil carbon stock on land used for beef production, including crops, forage and pasture (tonnes of carbon) The beef industry utilizes 21.2 million hectares or 33% of the 64.5 million hectares of agricultural land in Canada • 5 Mha of tame or seeded land for pasture and 13 Mha of native grassland Land used for beef cattle production currently stores approximately 1.5 billion tonnes of carbon Support work that enhances habitat quality on beef operations Enable enhanced collaboration between industry and conservation partners to position industry as a key conservation stakeholder Support research that increases the understanding of the relationship between beef production and biodiversity Support the creation of ecosystem services markets and the development and dissemination of tools that monitor and measure environmental deliverables from the beef system Build further awareness and use of range and riparian health assessments by producers
+Build a strong ger and more united Canadian be eef sustainability community Number of CRSB Members & Observers Diversity of CRSB membership As of June 30th, 2016 the CRSB had 53 members and 40 observers: Retail & Food Service (10), Producer/ Processor Organizations (17), Processors (2), NGO (13), Food & Agriculture Business (11), Government Observers (12), Producer Observers (17), Academic Observers (9), Youth Observers (2) Build a trusted go-to forum on sustainable beef in Canada through diversity in membership, leading scientific information and robust frameworks to measure and advance sustainability Enable the further engagement of the scientific community in the CRSB's work and membership Through communications activities, engage, inform and enable information sharing that assists the Canada beef industry in advancing sustainability practices Goal #2.
+Reduce the Greenhouse Gas Footprint of Car nadian Beef per unit of product produced (CO 2 eq./kg) Carbon footprint intensity of Canadian beef (CO 2 eq./kg) 11.4 kg of CO 2 eq./kg live weight; 30.8 kg of CO 2 eq./kg packed boneless beef (delivered and consumed) Optimize diets Improve manure management Increase carbon sequestration Improve feed and forage production Support the identification and selection of cattle genetics that reduce the GHG footprint of beef production Increase stakeholder knowledge Goal #3: Enhance eco osystem services and biodiversity on lands managed by beef producers Goal #3: Enhance ecosystem services and biodiversityArea of native/tame grassland utilized by the beef industryThe beef industry utilizes 21.2 million hectares or 33% of the 64.5 million hectares of agricultural land in CanadaEstimated soil carbon stock on land used for beef production, including crops, forage and pasture (tonnes of carbon)The beef industry utilizes 21.2 million hectares or 33% of the 64.5 million hectares of agricultural land in Canada• 5 Mha of tame or seeded land for pasture and 13 Mha of native grassland Land used for beef cattle production currently stores approximately 1.5 billion tonnes of carbon Support work that enhances habitat quality on beef operations Enable enhanced collaboration between industry and conservation partners to position industry as a key conservation stakeholder Support research that increases the understanding of the relationship between beef production and biodiversity Support the creation of ecosystem services markets and the development and dissemination of tools that monitor and measure environmental deliverables from the beef system Build further awareness and use of range and riparian health assessments by producers